Alfresco/docs-alfresco/content-services/latest/develop/repo-ext-points/metadata-extractors.md

 and set the corresponding content model property accordingly.
 Each Metadata Extractor has a mapping between the properties it can extract and the content model properties.
 Metadata extraction is primarily based on the [Apache Tika](https://tika.apache.org/){:target="_blank"} library.
 This means that whatever [file formats](https://tika.apache.org/1.11/formats.html){:target="_blank"}
-Tika can extract metadata from, Alfresco Content Services can also handle.
-To give you an idea of what file formats Alfresco Content Services can extract metadata from, here is a list of the most common formats:
+Tika can extract metadata from, Content Services can also handle.
+To give you an idea of what file formats Content Services can extract metadata from, here is a list of the most common formats:

 * PDF
 * MS Office